-The country is very diverse from rain forests to dry arid areas with spectacular geological formations and beautiful white sandy beaches.
-Look out for the flora and fauna that has adapted to these climate zones.
+The country is very diverse from rainforests to dry arid areas with spectacular geological formations and beautiful white sandy beaches.
+Look out for the flora and fauna that have adapted to these climate zones.

-Going travelling is no fun, if you don't include a little bit of shopping.
-Madagascar is famous for vanilla, Ylang Ylang flower perfume/essential oil, arts & crafts, not forgetting it's delicious chocolate.
+Going traveling is no fun if you don't include a little bit of shopping.
+Madagascar is famous for vanilla, Ylang Ylang flower perfume/essential oil, arts & crafts, not forgetting its delicious chocolate.
 These make great gifts too.